Flaaj/GatsbyPortfolio/content/pages/projects.md

 list:
   - thumbnail: /public/calendar.png
     project_name: Watch Tuna
-    project_descriptione: This is an app written in React.
+    project_description: This is an app written in React.
 It's purpose is to let users schedule events or meetings, called 'reservations' in the app.
 You can add reservations, edit them, or remove.
 If more than one person is using the app, there is an option to quickly send messages that everybody